microsoft/aroworkshop/_entries/03-07 networking.md

     replicas: 3
  ```

- **Step 5:** Assuming you are still logged in via the cli, execute the following command:
+ **Step 5:** Assuming you are still logged in via the CLI, execute the following command:

  `oc apply -f shifty-microservice-deployment.yaml`